Let’s Talk Boobs

 When we look around the world, eating patterns found in traditional Mediterranean cultures, the Japanese Okinawan pattern of eating and the DASH diet, which is popular in America, seem to follow these criteria most closely - while also being the easiest to follow.

 Low levels of vitamin D (below 25 nanomoles per litre) have been found in people with breast cancer.
 In the UK, across the population approximately 1 in 5 people fall into the category.
 Researchers are unclear whether a low level of vitamin D increases risk, or whether breast cancer itself causes vitamin D levels to drop.
-Either way, the Department of Health advises us all to take 10 microgram of vitamin D daily and some of us to continue supplement all year round.
+Either way, the Department of Health advises us all to take 10 microgram of vitamin D daily and some of us to continue supplements all year round.

 An area where researchers feel on more solid ground is alcohol consumption and breast cancer risk, which becomes significant at levels as low as three to six units per week.
 This risk holds true whether consumed in earlier or later life and is thought to contribute to around 4,400 cases of breast cancer every year in the UK alone.